Beneficiary Designation Gifts

 - Complete the form, sign it and mail it back to your broker, banker or agent.

-- When you pass away, your account or insurance policy will be paid or transferred to Foundation for Physical Therapy, consistent with the beneficiary designation.
+- When you pass away, your account or insurance policy will be paid or transferred to Foundation for Physical Therapy Research, consistent with the beneficiary designation.

 Important considerations for your future